beartype/beartype/README.rst

                            — `The Jungle Book`_.

-**Beartype** is an open-source pure-Python `PEP-compliant <Compliance_>`__ runtime type checker emphasizing efficiency, portability, and thrilling puns.
+**Beartype** is an open-source pure-Python `PEP-compliant <Compliance_>`__ ``O(1)`` `constant-time <Timings_>`__ runtime type checker emphasizing efficiency, portability, and thrilling puns.

-Unlike comparable static type checkers operating at the coarse-grained application level (e.g., Pyre_, mypy_, pyright_, pytype_), beartype operates exclusively at the fine-grained callable level of pure-Python functions and methods via the standard decorator design pattern.
-This renders beartype natively compatible with *all* interpreters and compilers targeting the Python language – including CPython_, PyPy_, Numba_, and Nuitka_.
+Like comparable static type checkers operating at the coarse-grained application level through ad-hoc heuristic type inference (e.g., Pyre_, mypy_, pyright_, pytype_), beartype `effectively imposes no runtime overhead
+<Timings_>`__.
+Unlike static type checkers:

+* Beartype operates exclusively at the fine-grained callable level of pure-Python functions and methods via the standard decorator design pattern.
+  This renders beartype natively compatible with *all* interpreters and compilers targeting the Python language – including PyPy_, Numba_, Nuitka_, and (of course) CPython_ itself.
+* Beartype enjoys deterministic Turing-complete access to the actual objects and types being type-checked.
+This enables beartype to solve type-checking problems decidable only at runtime, including type-checking of arbitrary objects whose:

+  * Metaclasses `dynamically customize instance and subclass checks
+    <_isinstancecheck>`__ by implementing the ``__instancecheck__()`` and/or
+    ``__subclasscheck__()`` dunder methods, including:

+    * `PEP 3119`_-compliant metaclasses (e.g., `abc.ABCMeta_`).

+  * Pseudo-superclasses `dynamically customize the method resolution order (MRO) of subclasses <_mro_entries>`__ by implementing the ``__mro_entries__()`` dunder method, including:

+    * `PEP 560`_-compliant pseudo-superclasses.

+  * Superclasses dynamically register themselves with abstract base classes (ABCs), including:

+    * `PEP 3119`_-compliant third-party virtual base classes.
+    * `PEP 3141`_-compliant third-party virtual number classes (e.g., SymPy_).

+  * Classes are dynamically constructed or modified at runtime, including by:

+    * Class decorators.
+    * Class factory functions and methods.
+    * Metaclasses.

 Unlike comparable runtime type checkers (e.g., enforce_, pytypes_, typeguard_),
-beartype wraps decorated callables with dynamically generated wrappers efficiently type-checking those specific callables.
-Since "performance by default" is our first-class concern, these wrappers are guaranteed to:
+beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
+Since "performance by default" is beartype's first-class concern, generated wrappers are guaranteed to:

 * Exhibit `O(1) time complexity with negligible constant factors <Nobody Believes You_>`__.
-* Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as equivalent type-checking implemented by hand, *which no one should ever do.*
+* Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as semantically equivalent type-checking implemented by hand, *which no one should ever do.*

 Beartype thus brings Rust_- and `C++`_-inspired `zero-cost abstractions
 <zero-cost abstraction_>`__ into the lawless world of pure Python.